philipxlee/OrderingSystem/README.md

 ## Features

-This project simulates orders using four backends that communicate with Kafka topics, using a model-controller design pattern:
+This project simulates orders using four backends that communicate with Kafka topics:

 ![Image Description](design.png)